rebremer/azure-miscellaneous-scripts/ADFv2/dynamicmapping/readme.md

 # ADFv2 - Dynamic column mapping between csv and SQL tables

-## Dynamic mapping
+## Dynamic mapping in single ADFv2 pipeline
-Dynamic mapping is based on position, ,e.g.
+Dynamic mapping is based on position, e.g.

 - CSV file 1 with ```voornaam, achternaam, leeftijd``` will be written to Table 1 as ```firstname, lastname, age```
 - CSV file 2 with ```IBAN1, price, price1, price2``` will be written to Table 2 as ```IBAN, price, SalesPrice, PurchasePrice```